Python-SIP/sip/doc/annotations.rst

     See :ref:`ref-incompat-apis` for more detail.

-.. mapped-type-annotation:: DocType

-    .. versionadded:: 4.10

-    .. deprecated:: 4.18
-        Use the :manno:`TypeHint` annotation instead.

-    This string annotation serves the same purpose as the :aanno:`DocType` argument annotation when applied to the mapped type being defined.

 .. mapped-type-annotation:: NoRelease

     This boolean annotation is used to specify that the mapped type does not